sapcc/vcenter-operator/README.rst

 The vcenter operator relies on the following conventions:

-- The operator relies on having dns as a kubernetes service with the labels `component=designate,type=backend`, and polls the DNS behind it.
+- The operator relies on having dns as a kubernetes service with the labels `component=mdns,type=backend`, and polls the DNS behind it.

 - It polls the last search domain of the `resolv.conf`.